TatianneNegri/RNAplonc/RNAplonc/README.txt

 FilterResults.py = result display program
 -c = result.cds = Name of the output file from step 4 - txCdsPredict
 -r = resultado_end.txt =  Name of the output file from step 6
--o = resultFinal.txt = result display
+-o = resultFinal.txt = result display  (result display)
 Optional parameters:
--p = 0.8 = Filter the output percentage in the terminal, float valeu between 0 and 1 -t = 1 = Filter the output type in the terminal, 1- lncRNA , 2-mRNA
+-p = 0.5* = Filter the output percentage in the terminal, float valeu between 0 and 1 -t = 1 = Filter the output type in the terminal, 1- lncRNA , 2-mRNA

 * According to WEKA official website (https://waikato.github.io/weka-wiki/making_predictions/), prediction value is the probability to belong to that class. >=0.5 will be considered lncRNAs.
 User is free to choose their threshold.
 However, close to 1 you will get less False Positive results.